Xunius/Menotexport/README.md

 * 1.1: Added export of non-annotated PDFs and export to .bib.
 * 1.2: Works with subfolders.
 If a folder is chosen to process, also includes all subfolders.
 	   Replicates the 8 different highlight colors introduced in Mendeley 1.16.1 version, in the exported PDFs.
+* 1.3: Call *pdftotext* to work with *pdfminer* for better highlight extraction, if *pdftotext* not available, fall back         to old approach.
+Some other improvements in highlight extraction.

 ## Licence